jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 more code, but by fixing the
-problem in a minimal way---sometimes using newer properties---so elements works and can be consistently styled.
+problem in a minimal way---sometimes using newer properties---so elements work and can be consistently styled.

-Opportunities for improving the developer experience should be embraced where possible and simple.
+Opportunities for improving the developer experience should be embraced where possible and simple to do so.

 <!--
 Can normalize.css' approach be rethought?